Holly Sonders Spreads Her Legs & Eats Her Bikini In Latest Sultry Snap

-Holly Sonders took to Instagram on Thursday, January 21, and treated her 545,000 followers to a tasty snap in the literal sense.
-The former golfer and Fox host was craving a “sugar rush,” and she proceeded to eat her own sultry attire to get one.
+Holly Sonders took to Instagram on Thursday, January 21, to treat her 545,000 followers to a literally tasty snap.
+The former Fox host and golfer revealed she was suffering a "sugar rush," and proceeded to eat her own sultry attire to fulfill her needs.

 The image depicted the model in a figure-flaunting edible bikini that appeared to be made out of candy.
 She sat on an exercise ball with her legs spread apart, holding her bikini out and chewing on the strap.

-The candy-coated bikini was also see-through and showed off plenty of skin.
-The model’s abs were also fully on display in the shot, though the attire left little to the imagination.
+The candy-coated bikini showed off plenty of skin.
+The model's abs were fully on display in the shot as the attire left little to the imagination.
 She accessorized the get-up with a sparkly bellybutton ring.

 In the accompanying caption, Sonders revealed that she ate the swimming attire and told her followers where to go if they wanted to see the rest of the set.
-She also credited the photographer who was responsible for documenting her candy-eating escapades.
+She also credited Ashlee K, the photographer who was responsible for documenting her candy-eating escapades.

-The upload also gained plenty of interest and positive feedback since it hit the image-sharing platform.
-As of this writing, Sonders’ racy pic has received over 5,000 likes and numerous comments, with the majority of responses praising her looks and interesting choice in fashion.
+The upload gained plenty of interest and positive feedback since it hit the image-sharing platform.
+As of publishing, Sonders' racy pic has received over 5,000 likes and numerous comments, with the majority of responses praising her looks and interesting choice in fashion."You could let go of that strap," suggested one Instagram user.

 "You are sooo YUMMY," gushed a second Instagrammer, emphasizing their compliment with flame, trophy, heart and lip emoji.